-The government is changing the way that many benefits and tax credits are paid and how much benefit people will be entitled to.
+The government is changing the way that many benefits and tax credits are paid and how much money people are entitled to.

 If you are claiming benefits or tax credits now or could be in the future it’s important that you understand the changes and how they could affect you.

-If you want to find out more or would like some support, you can talk to one of our money advice officers.
-Contact our customer service centre to make an appointment.
+If you need more information or feel you would like some support, we have money advice officers.
+If you would like to talk to someone please contact our customer service centre to ask for an appointment.

 The government is replacing some benefits for people who are working age with one new benefit called Universal Credit.

-Universal Credit is replacing Housing Benefit, Income Support, Job Seekers Allowance, Employment Support Allowance, Child Tax Credits and Working Tax Credits.
+Universal Credit is replacing Housing Benefit, Income Support, Job Seekers Allowance, Employment Support Allowance, and Child and Working Tax Credits.

-It is being introduced gradually.
-At the moment it mainly affects people who are claiming for the first time, but more and more people will have to claim Universal Credit as it is rolled out.
+Universal Credit (UC) is being introduced gradually so at the moment it mainly affects people who are claiming for the first time.
+But more and more people will have to claim UC as it is rolled out.

-If you do not receive Universal Credit you will be getting your benefits paid separately from different places.
-For example Tax Credits are paid by the Inland Revenue and Housing Benefit is paid by your council.
+If you do not receive UC yet you will be getting your benefits paid separately from different places.
+For example Tax Credits are paid by the Inland Revenue and Housing Benefit is paid by your local council.
 Universal Credit joins all these benefits together into one monthly payment.

 There are two big changes that will happen when your Universal Credit starts: